mitmdev/Isolated_ISE_EC/Readme.md

 The MQTT protocol is used to accomplish communication with the module.<br/>

-The "standalone" configuration, instead, doesn't require any external component, but is limitated by the memory available on the board (and/or my poor programming skills), therefore it's not recommended in production environment.<br/><br/>
+The "standalone" configuration, instead, doesn't require any external component, but is limitated by the memory available on the board (and/or my poor programming skills), therefore it's not recommended in production environment.<br/>
+The HTTP protocol is used here, to interface with probes.<br/><br/>

+###### Full-featered Setup
 Switching:
 ~~~
 local minimal = true